AzuraCorp/SecurePublicLicense/README.md

 A Public license for open-source use!
 ## 📜 License Summary (Azura SPL)

-**Azura Secure-Public-License (SPL) v1.0** Here is a quick, human-readable breakdown of your rights and restrictions:
+**Azura Secure-Public-License (SPL) v1.0** is a License and it's hard to understand.
+So here is a quick, human-readable breakdown of your rights and restrictions:

 ### 🟢 What You Can Do
 * **Read & Learn:** Anyone can inspect the source code, see how the framework is built, and use it to learn.